Strategic Priorities

 Care + Compassion

-As an academic health center, Emory cares for some of state's sickest patients, with more than one in six patients arriving at Emory University Hospital after their care needs could not be met elsewhere.
+As an academic health center, Emory cares for some of the state's sickest patients, with more than one in six patients arriving at Emory University Hospital after their care needs could not be met elsewhere.
 To continue to serve our state, we are committed to training the next generation of providers, including educating half of the residents in the state of Georgia.

 Priorities include ensuring that government regulations improve patient care.